-(1) The amounts reported in the "Option Awards" and "Stock Awards" columns represent compensation expense recognized for financial statement Purposes under ASC Topic 718.
-In the case of each of our directors, the option award and/or stock award was granted on March 4, 2021.
-For a discussion of the assumptions relating to our valuations of these stock options, please see Note 13 to the financial statements included our Annual Report on Form 10-K for the year ended December 31, 2021.
+(1) The amounts reported in the "Option Awards" and "Stock Awards" columns represent compensation expense recognized (or that will be recognized) for financial statement purposes under ASC Topic 718.
+In the case of each of our directors, the option award and/or stock award was granted on June 22, 2022.
+For a discussion of the assumptions relating to our valuations of these stock options, please see Note 3 to the financial statements included our Annual Report on Form 10-K for the year ended December 31, 2022.
 These costs reflect our accounting expense for these stock options and do not correspond to the actual value that may be recognized by the directors.
-(2) Ms. Thistle joined the Board in the fourth quarter of 2020 but only received her new non-employee director inducement grant of an option to purchase 150,000 shares of our common stock in the first quarter of 2021.
-Mr. Vieser joined the Board in the fourth quarter of 2020 but only received his new non-employee director inducement grant of an option to purchase 150,000 shares of our common stock in the first quarter of 2021.
-(3)